refaelsh/dwmst/README.md

 Currently, it works.
 Its a mess, its a constant work in progress, but `master` always contains a code that works.
 # Contributions
 I am always glad when there is a pull request.
 I dare you :-)
+# Technical details
+Many parts of the code are taken from [here](https://github.com/drkhsh/slstatus).